 The SOCKS proxy interface can be defined in

 [alt-socks] type = socks address = 127.0.0.1 port = 14447 keys = socks-keys.dat

 - address -- local address Socks proxy binds to, defaults to

 - port -- TCP port Socks proxy binds to

-I2CP parameter are common for all tunnel types and specify setting for a local destination.
+These I2CP parameter are common for all tunnel types and specify settings for a local destination.

 - inbound.length -- number of hops of an inbound tunnel.
 3 by default; lower value is faster but dangerous